 Though sometimes questionable, most '90s hairstyles hold a near and still very dear place in our hearts.
 Yes, every decade has its fair share of monumental hair moments—'60s beehives, flapper-esque bobs, and well-coiffed finger waves are just a few to come to mind—but we'd be remiss to forget the many '90s hairstyles made iconic throughout the decade.

 From plush, sparkly, and all-around-whimsical hair accessories to braids, twists, and even some spikes, the '90s provided plenty of inspirational fodder we can apply to our strands today.
-Plus, it's safe to say each of our editors dabbled in at least a few of these styles (some worked out better than others), and we know we weren't alone.
+Plus, it's safe to say each of our editors dabbled in at least a few of these styles at one point or another (some worked out better than others), and we know we weren't alone.

 The Face-Framing Messy Bun